Are Some Meats Unclean?

 Are any meats unclean?
 The New Testament says “no” — the category of uncleanness was a religious, ceremonial category that ended with the old covenant.
 God’s people were commanded not to eat unclean animals only in the old covenant.
 The law began with the old covenant and ended when the old covenant was made obsolete by the death of Christ.
 The New Testament specifically says that all foods are, for religious purposes, clean.

 Are any meats unhealthful?
 Yes, but that category is not exactly the same group of animals forbidden under the old covenant.
 Whether a meat is good for food is determined not by a ceremonial category, but by scientific research.
 The church does not make such decisions, and does not forbid its members to eat any particular kind of meat.

 Some people may avoid pork just in case it might be harmful to health.
 That is certainly permissible, but we cannot make that a religious requirement for those who do not have such beliefs.
 The Bible does not say that those rules had anything to do with health, so we cannot preach that they do.
 Some meats are harmful to health, but the church is not in the business of enforcing dietary rules, whether they concern meat or vegetables or minerals.

 Some will continue to abstain from pork and shrimp because eating such foods would violate their conscience.
-Of course, the church is not insisting that Christians eat any such foods.
+The church is not insisting that Christians eat any such foods.
 They should obey according to their understanding.

-Not everyone will agree with this position, but this is what Paul writes.
-God's church can peacefully contain people who have different opinions on this subject, just as the Roman church included people of different convictions.
-The kingdom of God is not based on food or drink, but on "righteousness, peace and joy in the Holy Spirit" (Rom.
-14:17).
-"Let us therefore make every effort to do what leads to peace and to mutual edification" (verse 19).
+God’s church can peacefully contain people who have different opinions on this subject, just as the Roman church included people of different convictions.
+The kingdom of God is not based on food or drink, but on “righteousness, peace and joy in the Holy Spirit” (Romans 14:17).
+“Let us therefore make every effort to do what leads to peace and to mutual edification” (verse 19).